What is the Nutrition Internship in Swaziland all about?

 additional weekly prices can be found in the drop-down menu

-- Arrival day: 1st Monday of the month
+- Arrival day: 1st Monday of every month

 What is included